kiyoshigawa/learnin_stuff/README.md

 # learnin_stuff

 This is how we learn things!
+How should we learn them?
+Through practice!
+It works!

 ## Things to learn